zaleni/WSA/README.md

 The real-robot examples split inference into a GPU policy server and a robot-side client.
 They are intended as reference integrations that you can adapt to your own hardware.
+Our evaluation results were conducted on `NVIDIA GeForce RTX 4090 GPUs`.

 ## Training

 All TBot-SA1 training scripts live directly under `launch/`.
 For finetuning, initialize from the released base pretrained model with `POLICY_INIT_PATH=zaleni/TBot-SA1-Base`.
+We trained models on `8 × NVIDIA H200 GPUs`.

 ### RoboTwin Finetuning